Almighty (rapper)

-Alejandro Mosqueda Paz (born January 20, 1995), known professionally as Almighty, is a Cuban rapper and singer.
-He released his debut "Amárrate las Timber" in 2015.
+Alejandro Mosqueda Paz (born 20 January 1995), known professionally as Almighty, is a Cuban rapper.
+He released his single debut "Amárrate las Timber" in 2015.
 He is known for the Spanish version of Desiigner's song "Panda" in collaboration with Farruko.
 He has also collaborated with artists such as Bad Bunny, Jon Z, Wisin, among others.

 Since 2019, Mosqueda has collaborated with Christian artists like Funky, Alex Zurdo, and Redimi2.
 His song "Filipenses 1:6" in collaboration with Redimi2 was awarded the "Best Urban/Christian Song" at the 2020 Tu Música Urbano Awards.

 Career

-Born in Havana, Cuba on January 20, 1995, Mosqueda was born and raised in Havana, Cuba, then moving to Carolina, Puerto Rico at the age of 6.
+Born in Havana, Cuba on 20 January 1995, Mosqueda was raised there before moving to Carolina, Puerto Rico at the age of 6.
 He started producing songs during his teenage years, such as his "Alem el Pilar" and was subsequently signed to Lunatik Records, under which he released songs such as "Camino a la Fama" and "Ninguno Tiene el Flow".
 Mosqueda changed his name to "Almighty" since this pseudonym "combine[d] the initials of his name Alejandro Mosqueda", and because it seemed like a good commercial projection in the US market.

 In 2015, Mosqueda met Luisito el Virus, who worked with Farruko.
 Farruko helped the 20-year-old Mosqueda sign a contract with his own record label, Carbon Fiber Music.
 After his debut song, he released several singles, such as the Spanish version of "Panda", which reached #36 on Hot Latin Songs and #23 on Latin Rhythm Airplay, "Aderall", "Panda" (remix), among others.
 In 2015- 2016, he surpassed rappers like Pusho, el Sica and Tempo, establishing himself within the urban genre.
 In 2017 after several rows with Lary Over, Mosqueda released a tirade called "RIP Carbon" directed by Farruko, Lary Over and Benny Benni.

 Later, Mosqueda created his own record company, La Industria de los Inmortales, under which he recorded the song "Veo, Veo" with Elvis Crespo and singles such as "Ocho", "Asalto", among others.
 In 2017, he became part of the Sony Music Latin company, but parted the following year.
 Mosqueda appeared on the Billboard Hot Latin Songs at #20 with the collaborative song "Solita" by Hear This Music, along with Ozuna, Bad Bunny and Wisin.